jordan4ibanez/Vmacs/README.md

 - ~~Smooth scrolling is included with Emacs as of version 29.1.
 You don't need sublimity - just enable pixel-scroll-precision-mode.~~ (REMOVED)

->^Note on sublimity, was only being used for the radar, it's kinda brittle.

 - Rather than installing packages with package-install, you should use use-package. (use-package my-package :ensure t) is all you need.
 If you set use-package-always-ensure to t, the :ensure t is not needed.

 - define-key is a legacy function.
 Use keymap-set instead.